 Fig. 6 shows the effects of the sand volume fraction on the transport tortuosity in mortar and concrete, in which the materials with the water-cement ratio 0.35 are cured for 30 days, and the sand volume fraction increases from 0.15 to 0.55 in mortar and concrete.
 The stone volume fraction in concrete include two cases: one is that the stone volume fraction always maintains 0.381; the other is that the total aggregate volume fraction maintains 0.7, namely the stone volume fraction varies from 0.55 to 0.15.
-It can be seen from Figure 6 that, when the sand volume fraction increases from 0.15 to 0.55, the tortuosity of transport paths in mortar increases from 17.1 to 18.9, whereas the transport tortuosity in concrete increases from 28.7 to 31.8 on the condition that the stone volume fraction always maintains 0.381; When the total volume fraction of the sand and stone is constant, namely $f{sa} + f{st}=0.70$, the transport tortuosity in concrete is basically 30.0.
-Similarly, the effect of the stone volume fraction, and here, omitted.
+It can be seen from Figure 6 that, when the sand volume fraction increases from 0.15 to 0.55, the tortuosity of transport paths in mortar increases from 17.1 to 18.9, whereas the transport tortuosity in concrete increases from 28.7 to 31.8 on the condition that the stone volume fraction always maintains 0.381; When the total volume fraction of the sand and stone is constant, namely $f{\rm sa} + f{\rm st} = 0.70$ , the transport tortuosity in concrete maintains basically 30.0.
+Similarly, the effect of the stone volume fraction on the transport tortuosity in concrete is basically the same as that of the sand volume fraction, and here, omitted.
 Therefore, the transport tortuosity in cement-based materials has an increase with the aggregate volume fraction, but the increasing degree is relatively small.